Cai Yuan and Jian Jun Xi

-Life
+Lives

 Born in China, Cai Yuan (1956) and JJ Xi (1962), have been based in the UK since the 1980s.
 Cai Yuan trained in oil painting at Nanjing College of Art, and gained a BA from Chelsea College of Art and Design in 1989, and his MA from the Royal College of Art, London in 1991.
 He won the Gordon Gunn prize for his work at the United Society of Artists exhibition in 1984.

-JJ Xi trained at the Central Academy of Applied Arts in Beijing and later at Goldsmiths College.
+J. J. Xi trained at the Central Academy of Applied Arts in Beijing and later at Goldsmiths College.

 They started working as a performance duo in 1999 with Two Artists Jump on Tracey Emin’s Bed (1999).

+Career

 Two Naked Men Jump into Tracey's Bed

-At 12:58 p.m. on 25 October 1999, Cai Yuan and Jian Jun Xi jumped on Tracey Emin's installation My Bed, a work incorporating memorabilia on and around an unmade bed, in the Turner Prize at Tate Britain.
+At 12:58 pm on 25 October 1999, Cai Yuan and Jian Jun Xi jumped on Tracey Emin's installation My Bed, a work incorporating memorabilia on and around an unmade bed, in the Turner Prize at Tate Britain.
 They called their performance Two Naked Men Jump into Tracey's Bed (although in fact they kept their trousers on).
 They had in mind including some "critical sex", as they considered "a sexual act was necessary to fully respond to Tracey's piece", although this part of their intention was not fulfilled.
 A visitor reported, "Everyone at the exhibition started clapping as they thought it was part of the show.
 At first, the security people didn't know what to do."
 It was not clear to some whether the action was part of Emin's display or even a protest against the current visit of Chinese leader Jiang Zemin.

 Another visitor commented, "After a few minutes of hopping about and shouting I think they ran out of things to do.
 If they had tried to wreck it, or stolen the vodka or her knickers, I might have felt differently.
 It made my weekend."
 The men only had time to start a pillow fight and attempt a swig from one of the empty vodka bottles next to the bed before they were apprehended.
 The police and security guards were booed when they took the pair away.
 Cai and Xi were arrested for their action, but no charges were pressed, since "neither the gallery nor the artist had any desire to bring the matter further".